threatgrid/kafka-connect-plugins/README.md

 `sort`
 JSON-encoded string to be used as a `"sort"` field in search requests.
 It is important to add enough fields into the sorting criteria to allow search_after scroll for new documents.

+* Type: string
+* Default: null
+* Importance: high

+`key.field`
+(Optional) Field name to extract string value from the document to be used as a record key.

+* Type: string
+* Default: null
+* Importance: low

 ### Connector Configuration

 `poll.interval.ms`